johnmuth/terraform-cloudfront-ecs-s3/README.md

 4. TODO : Cloudfront and ECS and S3

 ## Notes

-- I'm running Terraform commands in Docker containers.
-Why?
-    - to avoid installing Terraform natively, so I don't have to worry about Terraform versions, dependencies, etc.
-    - in anticipation of running the code from some CI environment.

 - I'm storing [Terraform state](https://www.terraform.io/docs/state) in S3.
 Why?
     - in anticipation of using Terraform with a team.